berneout/normally-open-closed/closed.md

 ## Permitted Purposes

-1.  {You may use this software for ....}
+1.  {You may use this software for....}

-2.  {You may use this software to ....}
+2.  {You may use this software to....}

 ## Copyright